YannickSpoerl/browse-tv/README.md

 - [ ] Migrate from .json to sqlite
 - [ ] Lightweight backend to connect to and play movies
 - [ ] Script to add new items
+- [ ] Url-params to encode selected filters

 <!-- CONTRIBUTING -->